Please note Edible Health's Digestive Enzyme Collagen was formerly called Gut Health.

 By adding a collagen supplement into our daily routine, we may be able to give our bodies easy access to our naturally decreasing supply of essential amino acids that are needed to build, repair and restore so many parts of our bodies as we age, including out gut.

-What is the Best Collagen For Gut Health?
+What is the Best Collagen For Digestion, Bloating and General Gut Health?

 Collagen peptides, or hydrolysed collagen, are an easily digestible, bioavailable form of protein, which is extremely helpful for people with gut issues.
 Unhealthy guts often struggle to properly absorb nutrients from food sources – especially proteins.
 Collagen peptides are already broken down to their smallest molecular structure and are ready to be used by the body.